feross/raft/README.md

 ✨ And just like that, you're running a Raft cluster!

+### Sending commands to the cluster

+The purpose of Raft is to make a bunch of servers work together to reliably update a state machine.
+So, we'll now discuss how to update the state in the state machine as to the Raft cluster.

 ### A few odds and ends...

 #### Reset persistent storage